 The revised channel hydraulics was modeled using the Army Corps of Engineers HEC-RAS program, version 4.0.
 The survey data used in the model was provided by the Department of Water Resources with the assistance from the Central Valley Flood Protection Board.
-HEC-RAS program was used to determine the water surface elevations (WSE) and velocities throughout the project reach.
-Manning's coefficients ranged from 0.029 to 0.0345 in the main channel and 0.033 in the floodplain areas.
-For the San Joaquin River, the channel bottom is very flat with average slope of approximately 0.02% or less in the reach at the project site.
+HEC-RAS was used to determine the water surface elevations (WSE) and velocities throughout the project reach.
+Manning's coefficients ranged from 0.029 to

-For discharges of the San Joaquin River, USGS Gage # 11261500 was used to estimate the 50 year and 100-year flows.
-Based on the USGS Stream Gage, the 50-year and 100-year flows for San Joaquin River at the project site were estimated to be
+0.0345 in the main channel and 0.033 in the floodplain areas.
+For the San Joaquin River, the channel bottom is very flat with average slope of approximately 0.02 % or less in the reach at the project site.

-16,800 cfs and 21,700 cfs, respectively.
-The design flow for the San Joaquin River at the project site is 26,000 cfs.
+For flows in the San Joaquin River, USGS Gage # 11261500 was used to estimate the 50 year and 100-year flood events.
+Based on USGS Stream Gage, the 50-year and 100-year flows for San Joaquin River at the project site were estimated to be 16,800 cfs and 21,700 cfs, respectively.
+The design flow for the San Joaquin River at the project site was 26,000 cfs.
+Based on the Title 23, CVFPB requires that the new soffit elevation of the replaced bridge structure shall be at least 3 feet above the water surface elevation of the design flow (26,000 cfs).